 I practice Restorative anytime I need extra self-care.

 You will need many props for this practice so feel free to get creative with things you already have at home.
 If you are looking at investing in Yoga Props I highly recommend Half Moon.

 I’m not an affiliate, I just love the quality of their products.
 You can use this code at check out to save 10% ND10.

 In the video below I will walk you through a Restorative practice, to recharge your batteries, and encourage deep rest.

-Hear’s to deep rest
+enjoy some deep rest